guitarino/guitarino.github.io/content/IsThisReal.md

 Jim took off his brown jacket and his winter hat.
 He now had a bristle, no longer had any piercing, and his hair seemed to have lost any resemblance of structure.
 As he walked towards his room, the noise of a conversation grew louder and louder.

-"Look, Linda, it's hovering to the south!" said a deep voice of a man.
+"Look, Linda, it's hovering to the south!" said a man with a deep voice.

 "Let's keep quiet, maybe it won't notice us.
-The bushy meadow to the right looks good, Marcus", whispered a woman.
+The bushy meadow to the right looks good, Marcus," whispered a woman.

 "Could be a good hideout, let's go.
 I swear this goddamn dragon can smell us!" responded the man.

-Jim's mother asked from another room, "What's been happening in your room?
-I keep hearing voices coming from there, and it's been bugging me all day!".
+Jim's mother asked from another room, "What's been happening in your room, Jimmy?
+I keep hearing voices coming from there, and it's been bugging me all day!"

-"Not now, mom, I gotta help them", replied Jim.
+"Not now, mom, I gotta help them," replied Jim.

 Jim quickly unlocked the door, and a growl of a dragon filled the whole apartment.
 Jim jumped over the many wires and computer parts lying on the ground and quickly took his virtual reality goggles.
 His mom impatiently entered his room, and Jim said, "Just don't step on the wires!" as he put his goggles on.